-- the testing of journals, using data analytics to focus our testing on higher risk journals; - · significant accounting estimates, including consideration of provisions and accruals; and - any unusual transactions or one-off transactions, including those with related parties.
+- the testing of journals, using data analytics to focus our testing on higher risk journals; - significant accounting estimates.
+In addition to these estimates, we will also consider any other provisions and accruals; and - any unusual transactions or one-off transactions, including those with related parties.